 Every Georgia nonprofit needs to file reports through Georgia’s nonprofit registration office.
 Specific requirements may vary, but typically nonprofits must provide contact details, Board members’ names, and the information of the entity to whom the nonprofit is registered.
 Basic employee data may also need to be submitted to the Department of Labor.
 State compliance regulations may also require annual corporate reports.

 The impact made by Georgia’s nonprofit grants is meaningful.
-If you’re passionate about creating lasting social change, then learn more about starting your nonprofit on CharityNet.
-Visit our Nonprofit Education Center to get the tools you’ll need to be successful, and be sure to read our testimonials page to hear the stories of other nonprofit entrepreneurs.
+If you’re passionate about creating lasting social change, then learn more about starting your nonprofit on BryteBridge.
+Explore our Nonprofit Solutions resource center to get the tools you’ll need to be successful.
 Contact us when you’re ready to take the next step.
 We look forward to helping you turn your nonprofit dreams into a reality!